Melbourne Polytechnic: Degree courses

 The 3-year bachelor's degree include studies in jazz, classical, pop/rock, and world music and is structured around four strands : music tools and language; music practice; applying music technology and music and culture; and creativity and the music business.
-The course is taught by accomplished musicians and music educators: Eugene Ball and Adrian Sherriff.
+The course is taught by musicians and music educators: Eugene Ball and Adrian Sherriff.
 It joins the other music industry courses at the Certificate, Diploma and Advanced Diploma levels that have been offered by Melbourne Polytechnic since 1986 in sound production, music business, and music performance.
 Melbourne Polytechnic has also introduced online courses in Songwriting, Arranging and Copyright for musicians which are units in its National Music Training Package.